 2. Lily’s Kitchen Grain-Free Dry Dog Food — Best Premium Holistic

 Lily’s Kitchen is one of the UK’s best-known premium pet food brands.
-Their grain-free dry range is made with human-grade ingredients and follows a holistic approach to canine nutrition, meaning they consider the whole health picture rather than just basic nutritional minimums.
+Their grain-free dry range is made from human-grade ingredients and follows a holistic approach to canine nutrition, meaning they don’t just look at basic nutritional minimums, but consider the dog’s overall health picture.

 Key features: